vista-foundation/smart-contracts/custodial-transfer/README.md

 ---

 *This contract provides a foundation for secure, efficient asset transfers on Cardano.
-Its simplicity makes it both gas-efficient and easy to understand, while maintaining strong security guarantees.*
+Its simplicity makes it both efficient and easy to understand, while maintaining strong security guarantees.*